uktrade/lite-permissions-finder-archive/docs/EXPORT.md

 }
 ```

-The two controls codes returned by the `/search` endpoint are `ML12b` and `6A002a2a`, the user would then see a list which
+The two controls codes returned by the `/search` endpoint are `ML12b` and `6A002a2a`.
+The user would then see a list displaying
-showed the display text of this response.
-Which is this case would be `Testing equipment for fire control equipment for military use`
+the `displayText` of this response json, which in this case would be `Testing equipment for fire control equipment for military use`
 and `Image intensifier tubes`.

 Picking either of these will move you through to the Decontrols, Technical Notes and Additional Specifications pages.

 ### Decontrols, Technical Notes and Additional Specifications
 Having selected a control code from the list of search results, `6A002a2a` for example, the permissions finder will then
-send a request to the [lite-control-code-service](https://github.com/uktrade/lite-control-code-service) `/frontend-control-codes` endpoint with the selected code as a path
+send a request to the [lite-control-code-service](https://github.com/uktrade/lite-control-code-service) `/frontend-control-codes`
-parameter.
-This endpoint will return a json object containing details on the control code (if found) which can map to
+endpoint with the selected code as a path parameter.
+This endpoint will return a json object containing details on the
-`FrontEndControlCodeView`.
+control code (if found) which can map to `FrontEndControlCodeView`.

 The `GET` request may look like `/frontend-control-codes/6A002a2a` which can return the response:
 ```json